 What is paraphrasing?

-Paraphrasing - presenting the ideas and information you have read in your own words - is an important academic skill.
-By translating content from your research into your own words, you demonstrate to your reader that you've understood and are able to convey this content.
+Paraphrasing is presenting ideas and information in your own words and acknowledging where they come from.
+By using your own words, you demonstrate your understanding and your ability to convey this information.

 Watch this short video to gain an understanding of the steps involved in paraphrasing and to learn some tips for how to do it effectively.
 You may find it useful to pause the video at each of the steps so you can read the example text.

 We have identified 5 steps involved with paraphrasing.
 They include:

 - Read the original text until you understand it